 In this article, you can learn the benefits of cooking with a vintage skillet vs. a new cast iron frying pan.
-And emphasis will be placed on those with little to no experience cooking with cast iron.
+I emphasize the main advantages of new and antique cast iron cookware for those with little to no experience cooking with cast iron.
 But are looking to purchase their first cast iron skillet.

 I will also exclude the bespoke brands that manufacture skillets that emulate the level of quality seen in vintage skillets.
-As bespoke brands typically run at a much higher price point than one from Lodge or Victoria.
+Bespoke brands typically run at a much higher price than one from Lodge or Victoria.

 Table Of Contents